Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/brute-force-detection.md

 ```
 ## Findings

-The query showed repeated failed authentication attempts against Administrator-related accounts from multiple external IP addresses.
+The query showed repeated failed authentication attempts against Administrator related accounts from multiple external IP addresses.

-One source IP generated more than 3,000 failed logon attempts, which is highly suspicious and consistent with automated brute-force activity.
+One source IP generated more than 3,000 failed logon attempts, which is highly suspicious and consistent with automated brute force activity.

 ![Brute Force Failed Logons](../screenshots/brute-force-failed-logons.png)